annamatic/open-records-hackathon/README.md

   - when I filter the Requests by Agency I can see data about that Agency: how long it takes for them to close requests and what their completed/denied rates are.
   - when I filter the Requests according to Keywords in the Summary, I can scan to see how many were denied and for what reason.
   - I can check the status of an existing Request by tracking it with a FOIL ID#.

-3. **On the Make a Request page, I can see that...**
-  - the information required in the form fall into 5 steps, and I can tell at each step whether the information will be public or private.
-  - I can check the Knowledge Base for specific information to fill out the Summary and the Description in the best way.
-  - at the final step, at least 1 form of contact information will be required.

 [Back to top](#table-of-contents)